GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 **DNS TTL = 0** — the nav computer is configured to forget coordinates after every jump.
 Joker is making the Citadel trip every single request. _"Someone broke the nav computer."_

-### The Journey (Every Request After the First)

-1. **Leave the dock** — request parsed, routed to the right place.
-One inter-planet hop.
-1 ms.
-2. **Fly to Omega** — travel to the DB within your system.
-In-system, no relay needed.
-1 ms.
-3. **Land, retrieve, ascend** — the DB does the work.
-With coordinates: fast.
-Without: you're wandering.
-4. **Return** — serialised response, same hops in reverse.

 ### Omega (DB Performance)

 Omega is the destination.
 Once you land, how long you spend depends entirely on whether you have coordinates: